-81. This subcomponent organizes indicators on the frequency and intensity of extreme events and disasters deriving from natural phenomena, as well as their impact on human lives and habitats and the environment as a whole.
-Indicators on natural extreme events and disasters are important to policymakers, analysts and civil society not only to assess the impact of an ongoing disaster, but also to monitor the frequency, intensity and impact of disasters over time.
+84. This subcomponent organizes indicators on the frequency and intensity of extreme events and disasters deriving from natural phenomena, as well as their impact on human lives and habitats and the environment as a whole.
+Indicators on natural extreme events and disasters are important to policymakers, analysts and civil society not only when assessing the impact of an ongoing disaster, but also when monitoring the frequency, intensity and impact of disasters over time.

-- A. Topic "Occurrence of natural extreme events and disasters" (list of indicators) - 82.
-The types of indicators included in this topic may be, but are not limited to, the type of natural disaster, location, magnitude, date of occurrence and duration. - 83.
-The recommended indicators are listed in table 25.
+A. Topic "Occurrence of natural extreme events and disasters" (list of indicators)

+85. The types of indicators included in this topic may be, but are not limited to, the type, location, magnitude, date of occurrence and duration of a given natural disaster.

+86. The recommended indicators are listed in table 27 below.

-Table 25 Indicators of topic "occurrence of natural extreme events and disasters"
+Indicators of topic "occurrence of natural extreme events and disasters"